 Buildscout is a marketing tool that prints and posts letters to homeowners with planning approval.
 SiteLens is a planning-intelligence platform for material suppliers, subcontractors and developers.
 Two tools, two jobs — this page helps you pick the right one.

 Buildscout focuses on householder approvals so its letter pipeline has a clean target.
-SiteLens covers all categories — commercial, industrial, infrastructure, residential, change of use — across 350+ LPAs.
+SiteLens covers all categories — commercial, industrial, infrastructure, residential, change of use — across 350+ UK local planning authorities.
 Breadth is the difference.

 SiteLens gives you map-based search, AI classification, council analytics, constraint overlays, and Companies House enrichment.
 Buildscout gives you a printed letter in a homeowner’s letterbox.
 Different jobs.